voxlol/projectjellyfish/docs/module-creation/basic_setup.md

 # Jellyfish Module Setup (Steps 1-7)

 This guide explains how to create a module that can be used with [Project Jellyfish](https://github.com/projectjellyfish/api).
-A continuation of this guide teaches you how to [Add Module Functionality](http://projectjellyfish.readthedocs.org/en/latest/Wiki/Modules/add_module_functionality/) (Step 8).

 ### Step 1: Create Empty Module